Representation-independent manipulations with Dirac matrices and spinors: Spinor bilinears

 Whenever fermion fields have to be used in Lorentz invariant combinations, we must encounter pairs of them in order that the overall combination conserves angular momentum.
 For this reason, fermion field bilinears deserve some attention.
+In momentum space, one encounters bilinears involving spinors, which is what we discuss in this section.